Ashburys railway station: Facilities

-The station is unstaffed and has no permanent buildings (other than standard waiting shelters) or ticket provision, so all tickets must be bought on the train or prior to travel.
+The station is unstaffed and has no permanent buildings, other than standard waiting shelters, or ticket provision, so all tickets must be bought on the train or prior to travel.
 Train running information is provided by digital display screens and timetable posters.

-No step-free access is available, as the station is above street level and the only access offered is via staircase and footbridge.
+No step-free access is available, as the station is above street level; the only access offered is via staircase and footbridge.

 Services

-Northern Trains provide the following services that stop at Ashburys:
+Northern Trains provides the following services that stop at Ashburys: